Have questions about Victoza®?

 bGLP-1 (7-37) represents <20% of the total circulating GLP-1 produced by your body.

-Your risk for getting low blood sugar is higher if you take Victoza® with another medicine that can cause low blood sugar, such as a sulfonylurea or insulin.
+Your risk for getting low blood sugar is higher if you take Victoza® with another medication that can cause low blood sugar, such as a sulfonylurea or insulin.
 Talk to your doctor about the signs and symptoms of low blood sugar.
 The dose of your sulfonylurea or insulin may need to be lowered while you use Victoza®.

 Victoza® is not for weight loss, but it may help you lose some weight.
 In clinical studies ranging from 26 to 52 weeks in length, many people lost some weight.
 In our largest study, when Victoza® was added to metformin, people lost on average up to 6.2 pounds.
 While many people in clinical trials lost weight, some did gain weight.